- Education and Science»

 Nature holds a repeat performance when it comes to the jeweled sapphire blue and emerald green highlights found in some iridescence.
 When that isn't enough, artists are more than glad to borrow this dramatic and unfailing way to attract the eye.

-The colors in peacock feathers are jewel-like.
+The colors in peacock feathers are vibrant and seem to shimmer.

 In Asia, the feathers of the peacock are considered lucky and protective.

 The peacock is the male of a variety of the pheasant species, Pavo cristatus.
 The female is a peahen; both are known as peafowl.
 It is native to India and Sri Lanka.

 Male peacocks shed and re-grow tail feathers each year.

 With full plumage, peacocks can be as long as 7 feet from the tips of their beaks to the ends of their trains.